 These are just a few of many examples of research which has concluded that human life begins at the moment of conception.

-One of the most incredible visual representations that appears to mark the beginning of a new life, is the recent discovery of a “spark of light” that happens at the moment of human conception – caught on camera.
+One of the most incredible visual representations that appears to mark the beginning of a new life, is now able to be seen in video format.

 What does this mean?